ProvisionGenie/ProvisionGenie/Docs/CanvasApp.md

 * Patch 5 Dataverse tables with the information we got by user

 ## How do I get the app?

-* To use the entire solution as-is, please head over to our Deployment Guide
+* To get the entire solution as-is, please head over to our Deployment Guide
 * To contribute to it, please see our [Contribution Guide](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/CONTRIBUTING.md)
 * If you like to reverse-engineer it, please take this basic documentation as a first start.
-Please note, that this is not a full tutorial on how to rebuild the app, but it should explain how things work on a high level.
+Please note, that this is not a full tutorial on how to rebuild the canvas app, but it should explain how things work on a high level.
 * You can also download the .msapp file from here and import this app into your environment - please note that this won't give you the full experience, as the entire process of provisioning does not run in this canvas app but in Azure Logic Apps flows which get triggered by new rows in different tables in Dataverse.

 ## Basic UI concepts

+This app is designed to be a personal app in Microsoft Teams and we aimed to adopt the Teams look & feel by following the guidance available in the [Microsoft Teams UI Toolkit](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/design/design-teams-app-ui-templates?tabs=desktop).
+This means, that we will not explain all basic UI components in this document but refer to the Toolkit.

 ### Colors

-Set variables **onStart** for the colors you use the most - strongly recommended to follow [Teams UI Toolkit](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/design/design-teams-app-ui-templates?tabs=desktop) here.
-For example:
+Set variables **onStart** for the colors you use the most- for example:

 `Set(color_blurple,ColorValue("#6264A7"))` and
 `Set(color_bg,ColorValue("#F5F5F5"))`

 This way, you can refer to these values - or change them, if needed, more easily.

 ### Navigation